Pen Medina: Television

 After starring in stage plays and films, Medina entered television and appeared in the political satire television show Sic O'Clock News in the late 1980s.
 He continued to guest in other television programs, which include Goin' Bananas, and Batibot.
 He is also part of the cast of the television series Villa Quintana, Tabing Ilog, and Sa Puso Ko Iingatan Ka.
 In 2005, he starred in the fantasy series Encantadia as the main villain Hagorn, which is his most well-known television role.
 His other television acting credits include Joaquin Bordado, E-Boy, Be Careful With My Heart, Aso ni San Roque and FPJ's Batang Quiapo.

 Activism

 Medina is also known as an activist who joined rallies including calling for then Philippine President Gloria Macapagal-Arroyo's resignation, protesting against the burial of former Philippine President Ferdinand Marcos, and protesting against the meddling of foreign governments, particularly the United States and China, over Philippine affairs.
 He also attended a rally against then-Philippine President Rodrigo Duterte and urged protesters to love and enlighten supporters of the Duterte administration.
 Amid the COVID-19 pandemic in the Philippines, he also joined anti-vaccination and anti-mask protests saying that the COVID-19 virus "can go through any mask" and challenged critics, particularly television personality Kiko Rustia, to a debate.
 Rustia declined the debate because he is not a doctor and he "support(s) vaccines and the science behind it."

+Personal life

+He is married to Victoria Aquino Chupungco and he is the father of Karl Medina, Crispin "Ping" Medina II, Alex Vincent Medina, Japs Medina, Victor Medina, Zeth Medina and JL Medina.
+His sons Ping and Alex, whom both had their roots in indie films, are active on local television.
+His other sons Karl and Victor have followed suit by taking on acting roles in other indie films as well.
+Pen also has children with actress Tess Antonio, with whom he has been in a live-in relationship for several years.
+Although Pen and Victoria separated, their marriage was never annulled.